PuppetMasterHex/gd_untitled1/magic.md

 On levelup each element increases the [MP](attributes.md#magic-points) by +2
 Some magic may require two different elements, these are described as [Mixed Elements](#mixed-elements).

-Each Spell has its own experience level.
+Each Spell has its own experience level shown as :star:.
 On levelup the spells may increase in power, be casted faster, cost less MP or have additional effects.

 ## Fire